Well Child Visit for Newborns

 What do I need to know about my newborn's next well child visit?

-Your newborn's healthcare provider will tell you when to bring him or her in again.
+Your newborn's pediatrician will tell you when to bring him or her in again.
 The next well child visit is usually at 1 or 2 weeks.
-Contact your newborn's healthcare provider if you have any questions or concerns about your baby's health or care before the next visit.
+Contact your newborn's pediatrician if you have any questions or concerns about your baby's health or care before the next visit.
 Your newborn may need vaccines at the next well child visit.
 Your provider will tell you which vaccines your newborn needs and when he or she should get them.

 Care AgreementYou have the right to help plan your baby's care.
 Learn about your baby's health condition and how it may be treated.
 Discuss treatment options with your baby's healthcare providers to decide what care you want for your baby.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

 © Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health